isabella232/net-two-factor-auth/part4-authenticator-app.md

     </script>
 }
 ```
-What we are doing here is to check for status if there has been a onetime link added to the list, if that is the case, redirect to a new location and verifies the guid and user id and signin.
+Check if there has been a one-time link added to the list.
+If that is the case, redirect to a new location and verify the GUID, user ID and sign-in.

-Open AccountController and add the VerifyOTP action
+Open AccountController and add the VerifyOTP action:

 ```csharp
  [AllowAnonymous]